UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 </center>

 Notes:
-On GitHub, on the repo's landing page click "*N* commits" link (where *N* is the number of commits made on the repo)
+On the repo's landing page on GitHub, you can click the "*N* commits" link marked in red in the slide (where *N* is the number of commits made on the repo).

 ---

 ## 1. Viewing the history of a project: GitHub